 Traditional Vietnamese Weddings

-We’re sure that wedding traditions aren’t the first thing that comes to mind when you think of Vietnam.
-But, they have many interesting wedding related traditions.
-In the traditional Vietnamese weddings, the bride wears an over-the-top elegant dress, as well as translucent cloaks, and a headpiece called khăn vấn.
-The bride and groom’s clothing has heavy embroidery and beads with symbols which historically represent the Vietnamese emperor.
-For example, phoenixes, dragons and other imagery from the Vietnamese tradition.
+In traditional Vietnamese weddings, the bride wears an over-the-top elegant dress, as well as translucent cloaks, and a headpiece called khăn vấn.
+The bride and groom’s clothing has heavy embroidery and beads with symbols that historically represent the Vietnamese emperor; for example, phoenixes, dragons, and other imagery from the Vietnamese tradition.

 Oh, you never heard of the Gorani people?
-All good, don’t panic, we’ve got your back.
-So first of all, Gora is not a country but a region, it sits between Kosovo and Albania.
+So first of all, Gora is not a country but a region, which sits in the South Balkans between Kosovo and Albania.
 Another surprising thing about the Gorani people?
-Their wedding dresses of course!
+Their amazing wedding dresses, of course!

-The Gorani wedding celebrations last for at least three days.
-They carry the bride on a white horse, the bride is covered with a custom made scarf and an embellished umbrella to the husband husband’s neighbor’s house, who is the host of the wedding.
+The Gorani wedding celebrations canlast for at least three days.
+They carry the bride on a white horse.
+The bride is covered with a custom-made scarf and an embellished umbrella to the husband husband’s neighbor’s house, who is the host of the wedding.

 Traditionally in a Chinese wedding, the bride and groom will opt to wear red.
 In Chinese culture, the color red is usually associated with luck.
 In addition, it is thought to keep away evil spirits, and represents love and prosperity.
 Similar to other cultures around the world, the bride and groom are dressed by their respective families.